francis-sant/life-lessons-oracle-app/README.md

 ### LessonDisplay Component

 The `LessonDisplay` component is responsible for displaying the lesson once the button "Receive my insight" is selected.
 It receives the lessons array and displays one Random lesson from the selected category.
+It also displays the buttons "Like", "Save", and "Comment" for the user to interact with the lesson.
+The user can save the lesson and it will be displayed in the "My Card Lesson" section.
+The user can also like the lesson and the number of likes will be displayed.
+The user can also add a comment to the lesson and it will be displayed in the "My realization comment" section.

 ## Usage